 What is Spinal Muscular Atrophy (SMA)?

-Spinal Muscular Atrophy (SMA) is a rare genetic condition that affects the motor neurons in the spinal cord.
-These neurons control voluntary muscle movements, such as crawling, walking, breathing, and swallowing.
-In people with SMA, these nerve cells gradually weaken and die, leading to severe muscle wasting and loss of mobility.
+Spinal Muscular Atrophy (SMA) is a rare genetic disorder that affects the motor neurons in the spinal cord, which control voluntary muscle movements like crawling, walking, breathing, and swallowing.
+In SMA, these nerve cells gradually weaken and die, causing progressive muscle wasting, loss of mobility, and respiratory difficulties.
+The severity varies, but Type 1 SMA is the most serious and can be fatal within the first few years of life without treatment.

 Types of SMA